sabaton-rs/sabaton-mw/src/doc/doc.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;pub_sub_log_level : 2,
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;rpc_log_level: 2,

 If you want to change the default values, different methods are available within the context of the structure `NodeBuilder`.
-The first parameter of a method will be always self, which represents the calling instance of the structure.
-Methods operate on the data members of a structure.
 For example, if you want to make "single_threaded" as false, then use the method called `multi_threaded()` as shown below:
 ```rust
 let node =